320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Title all of the actresses who’ve portrayed Princess Margaret in The Crown to this point.
+- Title all of the actresses who’ve portrayed Princess Margaret in The Crown up to now.

 - In The Crown sequence three, Prince Philip meets with the Apollo 11 astronauts in 1969.
 Title all three astronauts in query.

-- By which Welsh city did a younger Prince Charles study Welsh?
+- Through which Welsh city did a younger Prince Charles be taught Welsh?

 - Who performed Prime Minister Anthony Eden in The Crown?